loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 ## Why LoopBack Next?

-Like any other framework, we start to experience the growing pains with LoopBack too, especially around the following observations:
+Like many projects, we start to experience the growing pains with LoopBack too, especially around the following observations:

 1. The code base becomes more complicated over time with more modules and more functionality.
 We would like to have more maintainers and contributors to help out.
 But the learning curve is getting steep.
 One of the things to blame is JavaScript itself, which is weakly-typed and lack of constructs such as interfaces to explicitly define contracts between code.
 There is quite a bit hidden knowledge that is not explicit or obvious for new comers.

 2. Technical debts are accumulating, such as inconsistent designs across modules and feature flags for different behaviors.
 Here are a few examples:
     - Multiple registries are introduced by various modules to manage different types of artifacts, such as remoting metadata, models, datasources, and middleware.
     - Different flavors are used to allow custom logic to intercept requests/responses at various layers, such as middleware, remote hooks, CRUD operation hooks, and connector hooks.
-    - More and more feature flags are added over time to keep backward compatibility while allowing users to opt in new behaviors.
+    - More and more feature flags are added over time to keep backward compatibility while allowing users to opt into new behaviors.

 3. It is becoming more difficult to add new features or fix bugs as some areas start to reach the limit of the current design.
     - The loopback-datasource-juggler module is a kitchen sink for many things, such as typing, data modeling, validation, aggregation, persistence, and service integration.
     - Models are overloaded with multiple responsibilities, such as data representation, persistence, and mapping to REST.
 Models are tied to datasources and it's not easy to reuse the same model definition against different datasources.